netoabel/elgatokey-cam-bind/README.md

 ### MacOS

-In Mac, you can make the script run as a LaunchDaemon.
+In Mac, you can make the script run as a launch agent.
 In order to do that, you have to create the file `~/Library/LaunchAgents/com.my.elgato-cam-bind.plist` with the following content:

 ```
 <?xml version="1.0" encoding="UTF-8"?>